effectfully-ou/haskell-challenges/h2-inspect-forced/README.md

 # Inspect what a function forces

 This is a challenge to solve with Haskell.
-Read the [readme of the whole project](../README.md) first if you haven't already.
+Check out the [readme of the whole project](../README.md) first if you haven't already.

 You're given the following data type: